vazome/vazome.tech/content/DevOps/Containerization/Kubernetes (K8S).md

 ![[Pasted image 20250528143121.png]]
 If you are reaching over namespaces, use [[DNS#^d3c822|DNS FQDN]]
 ![[Pasted image 20250528144320.png]]

-##### Service
-Also matches labels to know with pod to be linked with. port = service port / targetPort = (Container port usually) port and targetPort in common practice can be same, to keep things simpler

 # Helm
 Distribution and versioning of Kubernetes applications.
 ![[Pasted image 20250612225045.png]]